digomattar21/MiniArcade/README.md

-# Tetris
+# Arcade
-Development of web tetris game using OOp and Canvas
+Development of a mini arcade consisting of simple games using javascript (OOP), html5 and css3